• Skip to primary navigation

 Most Costa Ricans still prefer handmade tortillas.
 Factory-made ones may look perfect, but they’ll never have the same heart.

 We usually make our tortillas a little thicker, so just one is enough for each gallo.
-And when they get a bit older, we give them a second life — turning them into prensadas, tortilla soup, or other comforting homemade favorites you’ll soon see on The Latin Spoon
+And when they get a bit older, we give them a second life, turning them into prensadas de queso, tortilla soup, or other comforting homemade favorites you’ll soon see on The Latin Spoon.

 So when you make these tortillas, remember — you’re not just cooking.
 You’re connecting with something timeless, humble, and full of soul.